roman-milk/roman-milk.github.io/puppy-girl-the-stray.md

  "Sorry.
 That doesn't work on me.
 I've seen enough crocodile tears from little lying bitches to last a lifetime."

  "Why?
 Why are you treating me like this?
 I'm a person.
 I'm helpless.
 I'm hurting.
 You wouldn't treat a dog this way!"
-Report_Story #2